pirateradiohack/Transistor_Deprecated/README.md

 Transistor connects to the wifi network that was set in the config file.
 It should receive an IP address from the Internet router.
 You need to find this IP address in order to control the Transistor.
 There are several ways you can do that:

 - For convinience, Transistor sets its own local domain.
 Some devices are compatible with this (Android supposedly works, but iOS does not.
 Linux should be fine if avahi is installed).
 So you can try to reach your Transistor at the address `transistor.local`.
+- You can see the IP address of your Transistor directly on its screen when you hold the play / pause button.
 - The command `nmap 192.168.1.0/24` can list the devices on your network (adapt the network address based on your computer's IP address, most probably the `1` could be another number).
 You will see a device named `transistor.local` along with its IP address.
 - Or you could also check your Internet router to get the list of connected devices and their corresponding IP addresses.